-However the Commission decides to proceed - by settlement process or by formal hearing - the PUCO believes that unless and until demand response exists in PJM markets in sufficient quantity that its system benefits are exceeded by the costs of an incentive program, incentives are properly placed to help markets develop and operate more fairly and efficiently.
+However the Commission decides to proceed - by settlement process or by formal hearing, the PUCO believes that the PJM credit mechanism should continue until final FERC resolution of the issue.
+The PUCO believes that until costs exceed benefits in the PJM markets, current incentives are properly placed to help markets develop.